-A riser system is part of safety devices installed in modern tall buildings to prevent fire outbreak.
+A riser system is part of safety devices installed in modern tall buildings to prevent fire outbreak and helps with flow rates charged with water for fire fighting.
 It can be a wet riser system or dry riser system installed in the building design.
 This riser system helps firefighters to easily supply water through a building in case of fire outbreak.
 This article will equip you with the knowledge of the difference between the two systems.

 Dry Riser System

 The Building Regulations requires that any building above 18m tall must have a dry riser system.
 Structures such as hospital basements, limited access environments, and multi-level basement buildings must also possess a dry riser system.
 It is a system that makes use of interconnected pipes that allows the passage of water to the upper floor of a building.

 It is also a connection of water inlets and outlets.
 The water inlet pumps water into the building, while an outlet allows the flow of water to each floor of the building.
 The firefighters attach their hose to the outlet and direct the water into the building on fire.

 The dry riser system is made up of three elements, and these elements are instrumental to the effectiveness of the riser system.
 They are the pipework, the external inlet, and the internal outlet.
 They must be designed in line with BS 5041, BS 5306, BS 9990, and Building Approval regulations.